reactive-python/reactpy/docs/source/index.rst

 Learning IDOM
 -------------

-This documentation is broken up into chapters that introduce you to concepts step by step with detailed explanations and lots of examples.
-You should feel free to dive into any section that seems interesting.
+This documentation is broken up into chapters and sections that introduce you to concepts step by step with detailed explanations and lots of examples.
+You should feel free to dive into any content that seems interesting.
 While each chapter assumes knowledge from those that came before, when you encounter a concept you're unfamiliar with you should look for links that will help direct you to the place where it was originally taught.

-Chapter 0 - :ref:`Getting Started`
+Chapter 1 - :ref:`Getting Started`
 -----------------------------------

 If you want to follow along with examples in the sections that follow, you'll want to